On This Page

 UTS has a number of educational access schemes to ensure people from a wide range of backgrounds have the opportunity to access our courses.

-Other alternative entry pathways for all students include:
+Other alternative entry pathways include:

 The Bachelor of Information Technology (BIT) Co-operative Scholarship is aimed primarily at current Australian Year 12 students and is available to domestic students only.